 13. Find trends in maintenance metrics

-Maintenance metrics translate action into numbers so you can measure the performance of everyone and everything in your operation.
+Maintenance metrics translate actions into numbers so you can measure the performance of everyone and everything in your operation.
 They allow you to connect cause and effect so you can make better decisions and improve your operation.

 You can’t track metrics without the right tools, processes, and people.
 CMMS software is the ‘tools’ part of this equation.
 It captures the numbers and tracks metrics over time so you can get a long-term view of your performance.
-It also makes it easier to analyze the metrics and fine-tuning strategies based on the data.
+It also makes it easier to analyze the metrics and fine-tune strategies based on the data.

 Maintenance KPIs help you identify chronic equipment problems and benchmark against industry standards.
 However, compiling KPI reports using Excel or pen and paper can be tedious and lead to mistakes.

 CMMS software allows you to collect data from various areas of your maintenance operation and make sense of them with reporting templates.
 A CMMS can often automatically send reports to your inbox on a set schedule.
 Having a better understanding of your KPIs helps you add value or reduce risk with small changes.
 Quickly analyze trends, spot recurring problems, track costs, and more.

 15. Collect real-time work order updates

 Being able to track the progress of work orders is crucial for limiting backlog, creating effective schedules, planning production, and building budgets.
 If the right people don’t have visibility into work orders, it leads to more downtime, higher costs, and uninformed decision-making.

 A CMMS helps you avoid these nightmare scenarios.
 The software provides real-time work order updates, like the priority status, who is assigned to it, and how long it’s taking, so you can allocate additional resources if needed.
 A CMMS also notifies production staff when assets are back online, so they can get back to work without delay.
 The system can even tell you which work orders are causing delays, downtime, or extra costs so you can figure out why and stop it.

 16. Access historical information